 Much like a physical wallet, a mobile wallet* is a single place to store your credit and debit cards.
 The main difference is that a mobile wallet lives on your smart device in the form of an app.
 In order to use your mobile wallet in stores, you generally need a smartphone or smartwatch running a newer operating system and with near-field communication (NFC) technology.

 Apple Pay®, Google PayTM and Samsung Pay® are a few popular mobile wallet services.
-Simply add a card to the app, and you can use your device to make payments at millions of stores, including McDonald’s, 7-Eleven, Target and Whole Foods, as well as for in-app or
+Simply add a card to the app, and you can use your device to make payments at millions of stores, including McDonald’s, 7-Eleven, Target and Whole Foods, as well as for in-app or online purchases.

 How It Works